sketchplugins/plugin-directory/README.md

 - [Modulizer](https://github.com/falkeyn/modulizer), by Alexander Khramtsov: Modulizer plug-in for Sketch.app allows you easy control paddings for buttons, modules and areas.
 If your module has background your can set fixed paddings and easy restore it for any content changes.
 - [Radial Lines](https://github.com/herrhelms/radial-lines-sketch), by herrhelms: Generate lines originating from a certain coordinate of an artboard.
 - [Comma](https://github.com/margusholland/comma), by Margus Holland: Sketch plugin for text modifications
-- [sketch-organizesymbols](https://github.com/marianomike/sketch-organizesymbols), by Mike Mariano: Sketch plugin that arranges symbol artboards
+- [Organize Symbols](https://github.com/marianomike/sketch-organizesymbols), by Mike Mariano: Sketch plugin that arranges symbol artboards
 - [Toggle Constrain Proportions](https://github.com/erikfontanel/sketch-toggle-constrain-proportions), by Erik Gelderblom: Toggles the contrain proportions setting with keyboard shortcut ⌘ + P. Sketch v39+ compatible.
 - [Notes](https://github.com/cshdllr/notes), by Jason Cashdollar: A sketch plugin for taking notes
 - [Sketch Icon Fetcher](https://github.com/sagishrieber/sketch-any-icon-fetcher), by Sagi Shrieber: This plugin will let you insert any website's favicon, or iOS/Android app's icon into your design
 - [Efficiency](https://github.com/x-raizor/efficiency), by Andrew Shapiro: Set of plugins for efficient work: change text linespacing and leading via keyboard, random sizing and random positioning of selected items, keep only text layers in selection.
-- [Sketch-SF-UI-Font-Fixer](https://github.com/kylehickinson/sketch-sf-ui-font-fixer), by Kyle Hickinson: A Sketch plugin that adjusts the character spacing on text layers using iOS 9's SF UI Text/Display fonts to what it would be when used in an iOS app.
+- [Sketch SF UI Font Fixer](https://github.com/kylehickinson/sketch-sf-ui-font-fixer), by Kyle Hickinson: A Sketch plugin that adjusts the character spacing on text layers using iOS 9's SF UI Text/Display fonts to what it would be when used in an iOS app.
 - [Wanderer](https://github.com/turbobabr/sketch-wanderer), by Andrey Shakhmin: Frictionless, Finder like navigation in layer list by using beloved arrow keys and simple shortcuts.
 - [Ace Jump](https://github.com/turbobabr/sketch-ace-jump), by Andrey Shakhmin: Quickly focus on various inspector's fields like font size, font weight and text/fill color using shortcuts.
 - [Duplicator](https://github.com/turbobabr/duplicator), by Andrey Shakhmin: A Sketch 3 plugin that takes the currently selected layers and copies them one or multiple times in a specified direction.